• Q&A QUIZZES

 Yahoo!

-It was founded by Stanford graduate students Jerry Yang and David Filo in January of 1994 and incorporated on March 2, 1995.
+It was founded by Jerry Yang and David Filo in January 1994 and was incorporated on March 1, 1995.